microsoft/xlang/design_notes/XDN05 - xlang Binary Interface.md

 #### Reference Count Retrieval

+xlang is intended to integrate with languages that support a variety of different garbage collection schemes.
+Based on learnings from WinRT, there are scenarios where having the internal reference count of an object can improve garbage collection efficiency.

-> @devhawk We need a design note to cover GetReferenceCount.
-It's unclear what the scenarios are for this method.
+> @devhawk do we need a design note further describing how xlang integrates with GCs?

 ``` cpp
 int32_t GetReferenceCount(uint32_t** reference_count) noexcept;